AkmalCodes/CURL-PHP-ImageConversion/readme.md

 #### '$' ranges from 0 - 104

--updated table product with image paths products/web$/img
+- updated table product with image paths products/web$/img

 #### total number of folder for jpg and webp should be 104

--using query below we can achieve total number of items
+- using query below we can achieve total number of items
 ```
 SELECT COUNT(*) AS total_rows
 FROM product;